jenetics/jenetics/README.md

 	}

 The genotype in this example consists of one `BitChromosome` with a ones probability of 0.15.
 The altering of the offspring population is performed by mutation, with mutation probability of 0.55, and then by a single-point crossover, with crossover probability of 0.06.
 After creating the initial population, with the `ga.setup()` call, 100 generations are evolved.
-The tournament selector is used for both, the offspring- and the survivor selection --- this is the default selector.
+The tournament selector is used for both, the offspring- and the survivor selection-this is the default selector.

 	+---------------------------------------------------------+
 	|  Population Statistics                                  |